danfuzz/samizdat/doc/library-guide/LangNode.md

 It is a fatal error to call this on an *unresolved* wildcard `importModuleSelection` node.

-#### `get_id(node) -> int`

-Gets the identifier of a reference node.

-This function is defined here as a convenience for "reference" node types used as intermediates during compilation.
-No layer 0 types use this.

 #### `intFromDigits(base, digits) -> int`

 Converts a list of digit character tokens into an int, given the base.